Azure/onboarding-guidance/README.md

 ## Overview of Azure

 ### Set up & configuration guidance of Azure infrastructure
-* Guide your technical team to provision compute, storage and set up hybrid connectivity
+* Guide your technical team to provision compute, storage and set up hybrid connectivity.

 ### Architectural guidance
-* Understand the solution and review application architecture
+* Understand the solution and review application architecture.

-* Provide best practices that enables you to deploy highly resilient and scalable applications in Azure
+* Provide best practices that enables you to deploy highly resilient and scalable applications in Azure.

 ### Integration of Azure Active Directory
 * For Microsoft accounts, we will enable you to migrate to organization accounts.

 * We will provide guidance to set up management policies using RBAC (Role Based Access Control).

 ## Azure Portal Tour